backend-development/backend-development-textbook/source/testing.md

 #### Testing a form

-Integration tests are black box tests: we only interact with the app through the web browser, and have no "inside knowledge" about the app.
+Syste tests are black box tests: we only interact with the app through the web browser, and have no "inside knowledge" about the app.

 Some helper methods: